guime7000/RoboatAPI-docker/Readme.md

          !!!
 Be sure you keep a "fleet" user in the fleetlist field of configFile.JSON !!!

-         boatFileDataStructure should not be edited until you
+         boatFileDataStructure should not be edited until you know what you're doing....at your own risk ;-)

  5. Make the install.sh bash script executable and....execute it !